mapariel/tarot_confine/README.md

 # Version WS

 This uses Websockets instead of "bare" sockets.
-First I'll need few changes on phase module...
+One big interest is to be able to use an HTML client.

-Une version de démonstration est visible sur http://tarot-confine.my-wan.de/demo
+You can test the app on http://tarot-confine.my-wan.de/demo

 # Tarot confiné